chinzhengjie/ZJ_Portfolio/Airline & Airport Case Study/README.md

 <img src="Images/Airline%20Comparison%20%20(Scatter).PNG">
 </p>

-From the scatterplot above, we can see that based on the average delay and percentage of flights delayed, the airlines HA, AS and US perform the best.
-However, they have very few total flights.
-Comparatively, airlines such as WN, DL, AA and OO have a significantly greater number of flights yet still manage to do relatively well which is even more impressive and suggests that these could be more ideal choices.
+From the scatter plot above, we can see that based on the average delay and percentage of flights delayed, the airlines HA, AS and US perform the best.
+However, they have very few total flights compared to airlines such as WN, DL, AA and OO, which have a much greater number of flights and yet still manage to do relatively well.
+This makes these airlines even more impressive and suggests that these could be the more ideal choices.

 <br/>